 As demonstrated in the examples above, we often need to work with the wider industry to address specific entrenched issues.
 This is why we actively participate in a number of credible multi-stakeholder initiatives and programmes.
 For example, in our tea supply chains, we are working in Malawi with Oxfam, the Malawian tea industry and leading tea brands to improve wages and working conditions across the industry.
+Throughout this work, experienced development organisations are educating women on their rights in the workplace.
 In Assam, India, we are working with UNICEF to help prevent the trafficking of children into domestic slavery and sexual exploitation.
 Our partnership with the Ethical Tea Partnership and UNICEF addresses the roots of gender inequality in the Assam region in India, where girls and young women can be at risk of trafficking.
 Directly working with tea gardens, we funded capability building to train women and the community to prevent gender-based violence.
 As a result of this three-year collaboration, more than 33,000 women were reached out to.
 Another example of working through a collaborative initiative to understand the role and impact on women in food supply chains is the Better Strawberries Group which we participate with in collaboration with the Ethical Trading Initiative, Oxfam and other stakeholders.
 In South Africa we have worked with industry and other stakeholders to develop the following resources to support our citrus, grape, Topfruit and Stone fruit supply chains:

 - Accommodation guidelines